Ricardicus/ric-script/README.md

 - [ ] Support for function declarations with different number of parameters but same id without overload
 - [ ] Built in support for using xattr-tags instead of file paths when browsing files
 - [ ] Better interactive mode, like the one Python has
+- [ ] socket interface, making it possible to build web apps

 # Snapshot of the language syntax